Peaupote/ludum-dare-41/README.md

 Technological tree:

 * Tiers 0:
-  * Center: main building, produce more pioneer
-  * House: needed to extends the supply limit.
+  * House: needed to extends the supply limit and produce more workers.
   * Cantina: peoples go there to produce food
 * Tiers 1:
-  * In-progress
+  * Lab increase energy production

 If the ship